gdamore/tcell/README.md

 any need for CGO.
 _Tcell_ is believed to work with mainstream systems officially supported by golang.

+Following the Go support policy, _Tcell_ officially only supports the current ("stable") version of go, and the version immediately prior ("oldstable").
+This policy is necessary to make sure that we can update dependencies to pick up security fixes and new features, and it allows us to adopt changes (such as library and language features) that are only supported in newer versions of Go.

 ## No Async IO

 _Tcell_ is able to operate without requiring `SIGIO` signals (unlike _termbox_),